ThatSealgair/learning-go-with-tests-quii/notes/notes.md

 It is possible to launch Go docs locally by running `godoc -http:8000` in the terminal.
 Then going to link `localhost:8000/pkg` to see the packages installed on the system.

 If `godoc` is not installed, it can be installed manually using `go install golang.org/x/tools/cmd/godoc@latest`.

+## Benchmarking

+Benchmarks operate within the testing file and have the following rules
+- The benchmark function must start with the word `Benchmark`
+- The benchmark function takes one argument only `t *testing.B`
+- To run benchmarks, enter in the command line `go test -bench=.`